mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## auto vs decltype

-`auto` deduce the type of a variable when declared with the help of  its initializer
+`auto` deduces the type of a variable when declared with the help of  its initializer

 ```cpp
 auto i = 1; // int